-- a transaction other than in the ordinary course of business; - · a transaction that is not on market terms; or - a transaction that may have a material impact on a company's profitability, assets or liabilities.
+- a transaction other than in the ordinary course of business; - a transaction that is not on market terms; or - a transaction that may have a material impact on a company's profitability, assets or liabilities.

 Generally speaking, a director and any other office holder who has a personal interest in a transaction which is considered at a meeting of the board of directors or the audit committee may not be present at such a meeting or vote on that matter (unless it is with respect to a transaction which is not an extraordinary transaction), unless a majority of the directors or members of the audit committee, as applicable, have a personal interest in the matter.
-If a majority of the members of the audit committee or the board of directors have a personal interest in the matter, then all of the directors may participate in the deliberations of the audit committee or board of directors (as the case may be) with respect to such transaction, and vote on the approval thereof; however in such case shareholder approval will be required.
+If a majority of the members of the audit committee, as applicable, have a personal interest in the matter.
+If a majority of the audit committee or the board of directors have a personal interest in the dilectors may participate in the deliberations of the audit committee or board of directors (as the case may be) with respect to such transaction, and vote on the approval thereof; however in such case shareholder approval will be required.